 A member of the AAFP since 1981, Schwartzstein has held numerous leadership positions at the state and national level.
 He served on the AAFP Congress of Delegates as Wisconsin alternate delegate and delegate from 2007 to 2015.
 He served on the AAFP Commission on Governmental Advocacy, and was a member of the Commission on Health of the Public and Science, which he chaired in 2013.
 He has held many leadership positions in the Wisconsin Academy of Family Physicians, including president-elect, president, and board chair.

 Schwartzstein also is an active member of the Wisconsin Medical Society, including serving four years as vice speaker.
 A member of the American Institute of Parliamentarians, he is well versed in parliamentary procedure and its application.

-Through his career, Schwartzstein has received several awards.
-In 2010, he was given the Dean Health System Community Service Award -- a distinction awarded only three times in 110 years -- in recognition of his extensive community service and leadership.
+Throughout his career, Schwartzstein has received several awards for his community advocacy and leadership.
+In 2010, he was given the Dean Health System Community Service Award in recognition of his extensive community service and leadership.
 He served on the Board of Health for Madison and Dane County from 2005 to 2013, and was chair from 2005 to 2008.
+During his time as chair, Schwartzstein worked in collaboration with governmental, public and private entities toward the successful merger of the city and county public health agencies.
+For this, he received service awards from the public health agencies as well as Madison’s Mayor and the Dane County Executive.
 In 2014, Wisconsin Governor Scott Walker appointed Schwartzstein to the state’s Public Health Council.

 Schwartzstein is board certified by the American Board of Family Medicine and has the AAFP Degree of Fellow, an earned degree awarded to family physicians for distinguished service and continuing medical education.